-He never lied to me, Mr. Cosey.
-No point in it.
-I knew his first wife almost as long as he did.
-I knew he adored her and I knew what she thought of him after she found out where the money came from.
-That the father he bragged about had earned his way as a Court informer.
-The one the police could count on to know where a young wanted man was hiding, who sold liquor, who had an eye on what property and all sorts of things the law was interested in.
-Well paid, tipped off, and protected for fifty-five years, he hoarded paper money and coins, withheld decent shoes from his son and passable dresses from his wife and daughters until he died leaving

-114,000 resentful dollars behind.
-The son took his share and decided to enjoy it.
-Not throw it away, but use it in exactly the way his father would have hated: good times, good clothes, good food, good music, dancing til the sun came up.

 Families make the best enemies.
 They have time and convenience to butter the wickedness they prefer.
 Short sighted, though.
 What good does it do to keep a favorite hatred going when the very person you've spent poisoning your life with is the one (maybe the only one) able or willing to carry you to the bathroom when you can't get there on your own?
-I sat at the bottom of May's bed or on top of her dresser sometimes and watched Heed soap her bottom, mash badly cooked food to just the right consistency.
+I sat at the bottom of May's bed or on top of her dresser sometimes and watched Heed soap her bottom , mash b adly cooked food to just the right consistency.
 She cut May's toe nails and wiped white flakes from her eyelids.
 Nagging every second, but doing it: airing, cleaning, spooning, rubbing, turning her over to the cooler side of the bed on nights hot enough to make you cry.
-The woman who set your daughter's bed on fire put ice packs on year forehead.
-I knew Heed was up to something that evening after Mr. Cosey humiliated her-twice.
-Once at dinner again at the dance.
-I smelled smoke and climbed up there with a pail of water.
-I ran back and forth from the bathroom sink filling it, but water's no use with mattress fire.

-You think it's out but deep in there it's waiting, biding its time till you turn your back.
-Then it eats the whole place up.
-I hauled the biggest sack of sugar I could find up there.
-When May and Christine got back the bed was quiet, like syrup.

-Heed never admitted or denied the fire and I used to wonder why, fi she was made at him, why she took it out on Christine instead of him.
-It took a while to make sense.
-I don't wonder anymore.
-And I don't wonder why his mood stayed pleasant when he heard what Heed had done.
-May, naturally, was unforgiving and, twenty-eight years later, loved the sight of her enemy forced to feed her.
-More satisfying than if her daughter had been her nurse-which she was eventually.

-Heed snarled, as you would expect, at Christine's break-in but she was happy to shift May onto her.
+Heed snarled, naturally, at Christine's break-in but she of Water (incase) I have back and forth from but Water's the both room filling it, but but it was no use no with # matters fire.
+You think it's out but deep in there it's still waiting, minding it's time, till you turn your back - then it tests the whole place doifed.
+I hauled the biggest sack of sugar I could find up there, When May & Christine got back the bed was quiet - except for app like syrup.
+Heed never admitted or denied what the fire and Here here administer of automotion of the was mad at I wondered why she took it out on this stine's bed instead him why she destinged Christine's bed instead of his.
+It makes sense for I don't wonder any more.
+And I don't wonder why his mood.
+Stayed a pleasant And I don't wonder why his mood.
+Stayed a pleasant May, nuturally was unforgiving, Toving, I goess, May, nuturally was unforgiving.
+Toving, I goess, the sight of her enemy not forced to feed her.
+More satisfying than if her mod daughter was the her nurse - which she was even trally. and 28 years later was happy to shift May onto her.
 And just in case Christine looked at the job, changed her mind and left, Heed took to her bed and let her hands fold.
-At first I though May would be relieved by her daughter's return even though Christine was a big disappointment to her.
+May, i'd have thought, would be pleased by her daughter's return even though Christine was a big disappointment to her.
 Their quarrels were name-calling contests separated by years of silence.
-So I was surprised at
+Still I was surprised at May's first reaction.

-May's reaction.
 She was afraid.
 Not sure if her daughter could be trusted with a pillow.
 But Christine jumped right in with beautiful cooking and plants to fill the room, both of which, if truth be told, hurried the sick woman along.
 Christine played prodigal girl for a year or so then, on one of the prettiest dawns, May died.
 Smiling.